 SIGN UP FOR MY EMAIL NEWSLETTER & FOLLOW ME ON INSTAGRAM, FACEBOOK, AND PINTEREST!

 - 1 cup (130g) raw cashews, soaked in cold water for 2 hours and drained

 - 3 cloves garlic, peeled

-- Add the cashews, garlic, water, salt, and nutritional yeast to a blender.
+- Add the cashews, garlic, water, granulated garlic (if using), salt, and nutritional yeast to a blender.
 Blend until smooth and creamy, scraping down as necessary.

 - Heat a heavy bottomed pot over medium-low heat and add the butter.
 Let it melt then add the 3 tablespoons of flour.
 Stir to mix and let cook for 3-4 minutes until the flour is lightly toasted and a shade darker.

 - Slowly stream in the garlic cream, whisking as you pour so it doesn't clump up.
 Add the black pepper and whisk while the cream comes to a simmer.
 Let simmer until thickened, about 3-5 minutes, then remove from heat.
 If the mixture remains a little clumpy, just use an immersion blender or an upright blender and blend to smooth.

 - Store the garlic cream in the fridge for up to a week.

 For details on how to substitute cashews or all purpose flour, please see blog post.